ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 - saving output files is separate from running computations
 - objects are created in one go

-A few examples of what **not** to do.
+## A few examples of what **not** to do.

 ### Mixing reading files and creating objects

-Objects that do need files to be created are easy to create and re-create, especially during testing.
+Objects that do need files to be created are hard to create and re-create, especially during testing.

 ```python